 California AB 2046: The Common-Sense Fuel Bill That Took 49 Other States Zero Effort

 California is the only state in the country where you cannot legally install an E85 fuel conversion kit on your car.
-While drivers in Texas, Florida, Ohio, and every other state already have access to a fuel option that costs $1.50 to $2.00 less per gallon than conventional gasoline, California's regulatory framework has quietly blocked the technology for years — with no EPA-level objection and zero opposition when it finally came up for a vote.
-This article breaks down what AB 2046 does, why it matters with California gas prices north of $6.00 per gallon, and exactly how to push it across the finish line in the State Senate.
+While drivers in Texas, Florida, Ohio, and every other state already have access to a fuel option that costs significantly less per gallon than conventional gasoline, California's regulatory framework has quietly blocked the technology for years, with no EPA-level objection and zero opposition when it finally came up for a vote.
+This article breaks down what AB 2046 does, why it matters with California gas prices running well above the national average, and exactly how to push it across the finish line in the State Senate.

 It took a Stockton Democrat named Rhodesia Ransom to finally drag Sacramento toward the obvious.